 4. The Chairman shall not endorse a candidate running for office in opposition to a Republican candidate.

 By a minimum two-thirds (2/3) vote of PCOs at a Central Committee Meeting properly called and indicating the purpose of the meeting, the Skagit County Central Committee shall have the power to remove from office any officer of the Executive Board for any reason which, in its judgment, is deemed sufficient.
 In the event of any such vacancy, the Central Committee shall elect a replacement for such office within thirty (30) days.

 C. OFFICERS AND MEMBERS

-3. Chairs of the following standing Committees as appointed:
+C. Chairs of the following Standing Committees as appointed:

-A. Finance: Assists in raising money & fundraising projects
+1. Finance: Assists in raising money & fundraising projects.

-B. Membership: To seek and develop paid membership
+2. Membership: To seek and develop paid membership.

-C. Ways and Means: Advisory regarding the methods & means in taking action
+3. Ways and Means: Advisory regarding the methods & means in taking action.

-G. Data Control: To organize and disseminate voter information to PCO’s.
+7. Data Control: To organize and disseminate voter information to PCO’s and Precinct Captains.

-A. There shall be a District Coordinator for each Commissioner district.
-District Coordinators are to assist the County Chairman in contacting the Area Chairs and to assist the PCO’s within their Commissioner district.
+There shall be a District Coordinator for each Commissioner District.
+District Coordinators are to assist the County Chairman in contacting the Area Chairs and to assist the PCO’s and Precinct Captains within their Commissioner District.